Skip Navigation

 Laura Ellis, library media specialist, Wheaton High School, Silver Spring, Maryland

 Many students want to speak out.
-We can teach them how to make their
+We can teach them how to make their voices heard by the right people.

-As a lunchtime activity, I teach interested students how to write strong, fact-based letter, based on a visit to a local library, where they ask an employee questions about the resources and programming they offer to the community.
+As a lunchtime activity, I teach interested students how to write a strong, fact-based letter, based on a visit to a local library, where they ask an employee questions about the resources and programming they offer to the community.
 The students learn not only what kinds of questions to ask, but also the etiquette of conducting an informational interview.
 We practice at school before the real interview so they feel confident.

 This project teaches students to value community resources and learn how to advocate for them.